-ADAC Program Year 7 revolves around moving LRAUV operations to high latitudes.
-The first field program will occur out of Barrow, AK in July 2020.
-These operations will serve a number of purposes, including building good working relationships with the local community, working out logistics for Arctic deployment, and testing aspects of vehicle operations which thus far have been only carried out at moderate latitudes.
+Early efforts in Program Year 7 will focus on fabrication of the second platform and fine detail tests in follow-up from Year 6 open water and under ice tests.
+LRAUV high latitude tests originally planned for Point Barrow Alaska in July 2020 have been delayed until later in the program year due to Coronavirus/COVID-19 related travel restrictions to North Slope Alaska.
+However, these high latitude test serve a number of purposes, including building good working relationships with the local community, working out logistics for Arctic deployment, and testing aspects of vehicle operations which thus far have been only carried out at moderate latitudes.
 For example, tests of navigation off of Point Barrow will stress the compass due to closer proximity to the magnetic north pole.
-During ADAC Program Year 7, under ice operations will occur in New England and in Lake Superior, expanding and building from what was conducted in Program Year 6.
+During ADAC Program Year 7, expand under ice operations in Freshwater Lakes in New England and Lake Superior will build from what was conducted in Program Year 6, to include an opportunity for USCG familiarization activities with the system.

-The one exception to the ‘no major upgrades’ philosophy of LRAUV System research and development is a series of investments neede to make the software more supportable and usable.
+The one exception to the ‘no major upgrades’ philosophy of LRAUV System research and development is a series of investments needed to make the software more supportable and usable.
 The current code is very ‘tight’ in the sense that the combination of complex code running on a power efficient, minimalist processor, make code modification an expert only activity.
-MBARI has made a major step forward in opening the code by introducing an additional processor, the so-called backstreet driver.
-This is a strategy very familiar at WHOI, as a similar strategy was successfully used to make the REMUS vehicles more readily adaptable to new capabilities.
-In year 7 we have budgeted for code activities to introduce the necessary software hooks to make the back-seat driver functional, and to create a simulator that will allow testing of vehicle software on shore.
-We believe the simulation activity will ultimately be extremely useful for the Coast Guard, and consequently have budgeted some experimentation with the use of video game development environments (Unity or Unreal Engine) to support non-programmer interaction with the simulator.
+MBARI has made a major step forward in opening the code by introducing an additional processor to the platform known as “backstreet driver.”
+This is a strategy used at WHOI, as a similar strategy was successfully used to make the REMUS vehicles more readily adaptable to new capabilities as part of aquaculture and oil detection surveys.
+In Program Year 7, the research team has programmed code activities to introduce the necessary software “hooks” (dedicated points of integration) in order to make the “back-seat driver” functional, and to create a simulator that will allow testing of vehicle software on shore.
+Investigators believes the simulation activity will ultimately be extremely useful for the USCG, and consequently have budgeted some experimentation with the use of video game development environments (Unity or Unreal Engine) to support non-programmer interaction with the simulator.

-Overall tasks for LRAUV System Year 7:
+In order to facilitate DHS S&T and USCG familiarization and participation in LRAUV System tests in Program Year 7, LRAUV System team will provide a test plan that aligns to USCG test protocols in advance of planned major systems and environmental tests for USCG review and feedback prior to commencing tests.
+As part of transition activities, research team will provide a compilation of LRAUV System test reports which includes data, data analysis, and results separate from Year 7 program reporting.
+Unless otherwise specified, ADAC and LRAUV System team will plan on HQ USCG Project Team as the overall Test Plan approval authority.

+In accordance with the planned research method for technical development and testing for LRAUV System in ADAC Program Year 7 includes:

-Complete Long-BaseLine (LBL) navigation software and test in Woods Hole waters on Polaris, LRAUV-1 with two gateway buoys and the third used as a USBL dock.
+Completing Long-BaseLine (LBL) navigation software and test in Woods Hole waters on Polaris, (LRAUV-platform #1) with two gateway buoys and the third used as a USBL dock.